RdeSwart/friends-quiz/README.md

 ### Error Message
 ![Error Message](assets/readme-files/error-message.png)

 Should the user click the Next button instead of answering, an error popup message will appear to explain they need to choose an answer before proceeding.
+It will disappear once the question has been answered and the Next button has been clicked.

 ### Next Button
 ![next button](assets/readme-files/next-button.png)